superduper-io/superduper/README.md

 <div align="center">

-# Deploy, train and operate AI with your datastore!
+# Build and deploy AI on your datastore!

 </div>